Saturday, June 6, 2009

 As I had been told and as I had guessed, recovering form jet lag is much harder coming east than it is going west.
 At least I’m at home as I have trouble getting over it rather than in Australia where I would be much more busy.
 Its harder because at bed time, right now for instance, it’s only 3 in the afternoon in Australia.
 Once I manage to fall asleep, I don’t want to get up because 8 in the morning in Arizona is 1 in the morning to Australia.
 However, going west, when it’s bedtime is been night for a while at home, and by the time it time to wake up you would have been up for a while at home.
 The only hard part is staying awake in the evening, but that’s not nearly as hard as trying to go to sleep when you’re not tired.

 It was so amazing to see the Sydney Opera House.
 It’s such an icon, and for a good reason.
 It’s truly a gorgeous piece of architecture.
-With the Sydney Harbor Bridge, ocean and Sydney skyline in the background, it was a simply breathtaking view.
-We didn’t have much time to drink it in because we had to meet a tour guide at an underground level.

 The tour was a very interesting, maybe 40 minute deal.
 We were shown three videos, starting off with a video about the beginning of the idea of the Sydney Opera House.
 A competition was put out throughout the world to design a building that would become the Sydney Opera House.
 The design that was eventually used was at first discarded, but then a judge who joined the adjudicating team later on wanted to review all their options.